Garden and Landscape Studies

 Call for Papers

-Dumbarton Oaks is pleased to present a sound sculpture in the Lover’s Lane Pool, titled The Pool of ‘Bamboo Counterpoint’.
+Dumbarton Oaks is pleased to present a new composition for the sound sculpture in the gardens, titled Garden Quartet, Mostly Intermezzos, Some Preludes, No Cadenza.

 The program in Garden and Landscape Studies

-was established in 1969 to support advanced scholarship in garden history, landscape architecture, and the study of other culturally- and artistically-significant landscapes around the world from ancient times to the present.
-The program seeks to deepen the understanding of landscape both as a field of knowledge and research and as a practice carried out by landscape architects, landscape artists, and gardeners.
-The activities of the program include residential fellowships, short-term pre-doctoral , one-month post-doctoral , project grants for field research, and , summer internships for landscape architecture students, and a new series of temporary installations of contemporary art.
-An active publications program produces symposium proceedings, studies in contemporary landscape design, and occasional monographs.
-Staff and fellows have access to a research library, including an extensive Rare Book collection and a collection of contemporary design documents, and to the incomparable gardens of Dumbarton Oaks.
+was established in 1972 to support advanced scholarship in garden history and landscape architecture, encompassing the study of culturally and artistically significant landscapes around the world from ancient times to the present.
+The program seeks to deepen the understanding of landscape and gardens as a field of knowledge and research and as a practice carried out by landscape architects, landscape artists, and gardeners.
+The activities of the program include residential fellowships, short-term pre-doctoral , one-month research , opportunities for undergraduate and graduate students, project grants for field research, and , and temporary installations of contemporary art as well as the new Mellon Initiative in Urban Landscape Studies.
+An active publications program produces symposium proceedings, translations of significant texts in a series on the history of gardens and landscape architecture entitled ex horto, and occasional monographs, reprints, and studies in contemporary landscape design.
+Scholars have access to unparalleled resources, including a vibrant intellectual community, an extensive research library and Rare Book Collection, and the renowned gardens of Dumbarton Oaks.